hth-hustle/hth-hustle.github.io/index.md

 <b>TA</b>: Elliott Sisk (<a href="mailto:elliott@hackthehood.org">elliott@hackthehood.org</a>)</p>

 ---
-## Week 3 Announcements
+## Week 4 Announcements
 - **Assignments Due**:
-  - <a href="https://classroom.google.com/c/NzcyMTM3Mjc4NTMy/a/Nzg3OTU5MTU4Nzk5/details">Lecture Lab: List Practice</a>
+  - <a href="https://classroom.google.com/c/NzcyMTM3Mjc4NTMy/a/NzgyNzk3Njc0ODIx/details">Lecture Lab: If/ Else</a>
-  - <a href="https://classroom.google.com/c/NzcyMTM3Mjc4NTMy/a/NzgyNTk2MDYwNTMz/details">Tiger Team Lab</a>
-  - <a href="https://classroom.google.com/c/NzcyMTM3Mjc4NTMy/a/NzcwMDc5MDUyMjM5/details">User Input Practice: Mad Libs</a>

 - **Reminders**:
+  - Please remember to email or Slack us if you will be missing class or running late <b>before class starts</b>.
+If we don't hear from you before class, your absence will be <b>unexcused</b> 🙃
   - Don't forget to fill out the <a href="https://corexmsp4sy8p6bphbs3.qualtrics.com/jfe/form/SV_9RyPK8ZrD0iak0C">Program Pre-Survey</a> and <a href="https://docs.google.com/forms/d/e/1FAIpQLSfhrRhSwpM7OIyWjaEVKMitAVGs90TCRMSvjv3PfzcDKfP9EQ/viewform?usp=header">Identity Dev Workshop 1 Survey</a>!
   - If you missed Tiger teams or weren't able to finish last week, please make sure that you have Python and VSCode installed properly before we start coding next week.
 TT Slides with instructions are linked below in Week 1 resources.
 Message us if you need any help and we can walk you through any issues you're having.